GreenDog3/CSC104/Website/README.txt

-There are four pages.
+There are five pages.
 A home page with a logo and an introduction, a Contact page with a twitter and tumblr link, a Portfolio page with a link to a project I uploaded on itch.io, a Blog page, and an article that the Blog page links to.